 Photopheresis (also known as extracorporeal photochemotherapy, ECP) is a blood-filtering treatment that works with your body’s own immune system to treat disease.
 This immunotherapy was developed by a Yale Medicine dermatologist to treat cutaneous T-cell lymphomas, a rare group of cancers that usually affects the skin but sometimes can be found in the blood, lymph nodes and other internal organs.

 “People are surprised that you can have one therapy capable of turning on the immune system when you need a stronger reaction, like with cancer.
-Or turning it off, when the immune system is actually causing the problem, like with a reactive organ transplantation rejection,” says chief of Yale Medicine Dermatology Richard Edelson, MD, who developed the treatment in 1987.
+Or turning it off, when the immune system is actually causing the problem, like with a reactive organ transplantation rejection,” says Richard Edelson, MD, chair of Yale Medicine Dermatology, who developed the treatment in 1987.